 - (a) The approved maintenance organisation shall record all details of work carried out.
-Records necessary to prove all requirements have been met for issuance of the certificate of release to service including the sub-contractor's release documents and for the issue of any airworthiness review certificate and recommendation shall be retained. - (b) The approved maintenance organisation shall provide a copy of each certificate of release to service to the aircraft owner, together with a copy of any specific repair/modification data used for repairs/modifications carried out. - (c) The approved maintenance organisation shall retain a copy of all maintenance records and any associated maintenance data for three years from the date the aircraft or aircraft component to which the work relates was released from the approved maintenance organisation.
-In addition, it shall retain a copy of all the records related to the issue of recommendations and airworthiness' review certificates for three years from the date of issue and shall provide a copy of them to the owner of the aircraft. - 1.
-The records under this paragraph shall be stored in a manner that ensures protection from damage, alteration and theft. - 2.
+Records necessary to prove all requirements have been met for the issue of the certificate of release to service including the sub-contractor's release documents and for the issue of any airworthiness review certificate shall be retained. - (b) The approved maintenance organisation shall provide a copy of each CRS to the aircraft owner or operator, together with a copy of any detailed maintenance records associated with the work carried out and necessary to demonstrate compliance with point M.A.305 or MCAR-ML.A.305, as applicable. - (c) The approved maintenance organisation shall retain a copy of all maintenance records and any associated maintenance data for three years from the date the aircraft or aircraft component to which the work relates was released from the approved maintenance organisation.
+In addition, it shall retain a copy of all the records related to the issue of airworthiness review certificates for three years from the date of issue and shall provide a copy of them to the owner of the aircraft. - 1.
+The records under this point shall be stored in a manner that ensures protection from damage, alteration and theft. - 2.
 All computer hardware used to ensure backup shall be stored in a different location from that containing the working data in an environment that ensures they remain in good condition. - 3.
 Where an approved maintenance organisation terminates its operation, all retained maintenance records covering the last three years shall be distributed to the last owner or customer of the respective aircraft or component or shall be stored as specified by the CAA.